Measure C Citizen Oversight Committee Meeting Annotated Agenda

 Note: Prior to action by the Committee on any item on this agenda, the public may comment on that item.
 Unscheduled comments may be limited to 3 minutes.

-II.Minutes of December 14, 2017 Meeting of the Measure C Citizen Oversight Committee
+III.Minutes of May 14, 2020 Meeting of the Measure C Citizen Oversight Committee

-Action: Review and approve, or approve with edits, the December 14, 2017 Oversight Committee minutes.
+Action: Review and approve, or approve with edits, the May 14, 2020 Measure C Citizen Oversight Committee minutes.

 Action: Information Item.